jessica-woodgate/desk23/README.md

 Our site is targeted at older children and teenagers, to encourage awareness about the issue.
 By including playful elements, we aim to get our users engaging with the issue.
 This will hopefully foster interest in literacy rates, and help our users understand why it is an important topic.

-## Stakeholders

-Our most important primary stakeholders are our users, and also those of whom the data is about.
-We do not have any access to personal details of our stakeholders but should consider what effects the website might have.
-See "Stakeholder Anaylsis" document in DesignElements/Ideation for more information.

 ## Our Team
 #### Wenda - Responsible for back end